xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 ### Logout

-It's pretty reasonable that if you log into an application you would like to logout someday.
-Same as the previous version, this library includes logout functionality.

-Simply trigger this piece of code and you will be out:
+Simply trigger this piece of code to logout the user:

 ```jsx
 try {